Employee Assistance and Counselling Service

 Is there any charge / do I have to pay fees?

-Are my details given to anyone in Tusla if I am attending EACS?
+Are my details given to anyone in Tusla if I am attending EAP?

 No. This is a one to one arrangement between you and an independent service.
 Your details are anonymised from the moment you access the service.
 There is no sharing of information with management or other services.
-Your counsellor / EACS practitioner may recommend that you avail of a specific service and will be able to discuss this directly with you in the confines of your session.
-Notes taken in the course of your EACS journey are maintained in complete confidence.
+Your counsellor may recommend that you avail of a specific service and will be able to discuss this directly with you in the confines of your session.
+Notes taken in the course of your EAP journey are maintained in complete confidence.

-How qualified is the person that I am seeing when I attend EACS?
+How qualified is the person that I am seeing when I attend EAP?

-The EACS provided is a quality, accredited professional independent service.
-Each EACS counsellor / practitioner is required to attend clinical supervision as it is an essential requirement for best practice.
+The EAP provided is a quality, accredited professional independent service.
+Each counsellor is required to attend clinical supervision as it is an essential requirement for best practice.
 Clinical supervision is a formal confidential arrangement with a trained and accredited supervisor.

 Tusla Employee Assistance Programme Contact Details